Franklindot04/Franklindot04/README.md

 **Description:**
 A fully automated CI/CD pipeline for a Java Servlet web application deployed on AWS EC2.
-This project demonstrates a complete DevOps workflow: build, test, quality gate checks, artifact versioning and automated deployment to Tomcat, all orchestrated through Jenkins Pipeline-as-Code.
+This project demonstrates a complete DevOps workflow: build, test, quality gate checks, artifact versioning, and automated deployment to Tomcat, all orchestrated through Jenkins Pipeline-as-Code.

 **Key Capabilities:**
 - Maven build + unit tests on every commit